epsil/gll/README.md

              result)]))))
 ```

 We implement the memoization table as a mutable *association list*, using the Racket function `massoc` to access it.
 It is actually a list of mutable cons cells `(args . result)`.
 If `massoc` returns a cons cell, we match against it and return the result.
-Otherwise (the wildcard pattern is denoted by `_`), we call the original function with `(apply fn args)`, store the result in a cons cell, insert the cons cell into the table, and then return the result.
+Otherwise (the wildcard pattern is denoted by `_`), we call the original function with `(apply fn args)`, store the result in a cons cell, insert it into the table, and then return the result.

 Now we can easily memoize our combinators.
 For example, here is a memoized version of `alt`: